-• be responsible for the supervision of other workers, such as support workers, for example, supervising their practice and monitoring compliance in relation to policies, procedures and best practice relevant to the assessment of risk, safe working practices and safeguarding.
+be responsible for the supervision of other workers, such as support workers, for example, supervising their practice and monitoring compliance in relation to policies, procedures and best practice relevant to the assessment of risk, safe working practices and safeguarding.

-Practitioners in housing support services
+Practitioners in care at home services

-A practitioner in housing support services provides care and support and has responsibility for coordinating the implementation of care plans.
+A practitioner in care at home services will provide care and support and have responsibility for coordinating the implementation of care plans.
 This may include holding keyworker responsibilities.

-The benchmark practice qualification for a practitioner in housing support services is SVQ Social Services and Healthcare at SCQF level 7.
+The benchmark practice qualification for a practitioner in a care at home service is SVQ Social Services and Healthcare at SCQF level 7.

 This qualification contains NOS which identify the skills, knowledge and values reflected in the job role.
 Any individual practitioner will, in their job role, evidence some although not all, of these standards.

-The following general guidance is based on the particular skills sets that have been identified for specific practice areas.
-It is possible that the job of any individual practitioner may involve tasks that cross the range of skills sets.
+The following general guidance is based on the particular skill sets that have been identified for specific practice areas.
+It is possible that the job of any individual practitioner may involve tasks that cross the range of skill sets identified within the NOS for SVQ Social Services and Healthcare at SCQF level 7.

-A practitioner in housing support services is likely to:
+A practitioner in care at home services is likely to:

-- monitor and maintain the health, safety and security of themselves and others for whom they are responsible and promote safe working practices - contribute to the assessment of care or support needs and preferences of the individual - support the development and implementation of care or support plans and contribute to the review of these plans - develop and sustain effective relationships with staff in other agencies - participate in inter-disciplinary team working to support individuals and others to assess individuals' needs - work together to plan, implement and evaluate personalised care or support packages - work with individuals to identify development activities - plan, implement and evaluate the activities through working in partnership.
+- monitor and maintain the health, safety and security of themselves and others for whom they are responsible and promote safe working practices - contribute to the assessment of care or support needs and preferences of the individual - support the development and implementation of care or support plans and contribute to the review of these plans - develop and sustain effective relationships with staff in other agencies. - participate in inter-disciplinary team working to support individuals and others to assess individuals' needs - work together to plan, implement and evaluate personalised care or support packages - work with individuals to identify development activities. - plan, implement and evaluate the activities through working in partnership.